justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 systemctl enable sddm.service

-pacman -S plasma konsole dolphin # if you want chrome, it's in AUR, which is easy to get with git.
+pacman -S plasma konsole dolphin
+# if you want chrome, it's in AUR, which is easy to get with git.
+# if get trust errors, even from the documented trusted users list,
+# run:
+#  pacman -S keyring
 ```

 You can install `kde-applications` and remove `konsole dolphin` (since those two are included with `kde-applications`) to install a lot of helpful packages for kde, just google 'kde applications' and either check the kde website or arch to see all of the packages included.